 The Indian National Army

-However, a parallel movement ensured that the quest for independence didn’t completely collapse.
+In parallel to the mass mob violence of the Quit India Movement, a traditional military campaign was being fought by Indian nationalists.
 From 1942 to 1945, the Indian National Army (INA)–a group of armed militants whose members consisted of recently freed Indian POWs and Indian expatriates living in South-East Asia–was engaged in guerilla warfare against the British, and steadily pushing its way toward India.
 It was lead by Subhas Chandra Bose, a renowned leftist leader, and whose advocacy for violent revolution against the British occupation put him in direct opposition to Gandhi and his followers.
 Funded by an alliance of convenience with the Germans and the Japanese (who were eager to fund internal instability in the British Empire), Bose’s plan was to fight his way through South-East Asia, invade India, and overthrow the British Raj.

 Like the Quit India movement, the INA was to be unsuccessful as well.
 By 1945, the Allied campaign against Imperial Japan in South-East Asia had defeated the INA and captured many of the would-be revolutionaries.
 Bose was killed in a plane crash while attempting to flee to the Soviet Union.
-However, despite the military defeat, the impacts of the INA’s efforts for Indian liberation shook the stability of British rule to its core; popular riots in support for the freedom of INA’s soldiers began breaking out across the Indian sub-continent, and the atmosphere was insurrectionary.
+However, despite the military defeat, the impacts of the INA’s efforts for Indian liberation shook the stability of British rule to its core; popular riots in support for the freedom of INA’s soldiers began breaking out across the Indian sub-continent, and the atmosphere was insurrectionary–rejuvenating the spirit of the Quit India Movement.
 The name of Subhas Chandra Bose was on the lips of millions.
 Even Gandhi declared that “the hypnotism of the INA has cast its spell on us.”
 The amount of violent unrest, and the upsurge of passion for independence, was unprecedented in the history of the sub-continent.

 The Royal Indian Navy Mutiny

-One uprising in particular is seen as the straw that broke the British camel’s back: the Royal Indian Navy mutiny of 1946, a general strike and revolt by Indian sailors that eventually involved over 20,000 sailors, 78 ships, and 20 shore establishments.
+Arguably, the final straw that broke the British camel’s back was the Royal Indian Navy mutiny of 1946, a general strike and revolt by Indian sailors that eventually involved over 20,000 sailors, 78 ships, and 20 shore establishments.
 The general sentiment of militancy in India due to the ongoing trials of the INA soldiers, served to escalate a disagreement between the common Indian sailors and the British officers over the quality of food into an outright revolt for the end of British rule.
 Naval skrimishes between loyal British ships and the mutineers began breaking out, and cities across India began burning from rioters and strikers supporting the uprising.

 British forces eventually prevailed once more, and the mutineers were either killed or captured.
 But the implications were clear–Britain could no longer maintain its control over India.
 The first official negotiations between Indian political leaders and British officials began over the logistics of independence began shortly after the mutiny ended, and on August 15, 1947, India was free after 89 years of (official) foreign occupation.